kuhn-ruess/cmdbsyncer-docs/docs/index.md

 * [Netbox](/netbox/)
     * Rulebased Export and Import Devices and VMs to/from Netbox
     * Automatic creation of Categories if wanted.
+    *  Export of Sites
+    *  Export Interfaces
+    *  Export IPAM
+    * Export Contacts
+    * And more
+* PRTG
+	* Import Objects from PRTG to sync them to Checkmk

 * [I-DOIT](/i-doit/)
     * Rulebased Export and Import Devices to/from I-Doit
+    * Template Based

 * BMC Remedy
     * Limited import from BMC Remedy